Conversion therapy: Theories and techniques

-As societal attitudes toward homosexuality have become more tolerant over time, the most harsh conversion therapy methods such as aversion have been reduced.
-Secular conversion therapy is offered less often due to reduced medical pathologization of homosexuality, and religious practitioners have become more dominant.
+As societal attitudes toward homosexuality have become more accepting over time, the harshest conversion therapy methods, such as aversion therapy, have become less common.
+Secular conversion therapy is offered less frequently due to the demedicalization of homosexuality and bisexuality, and religious practitioners have become predominant.

 Aversion therapy

-Aversion therapy used on homosexuals included electric shock and nausea-inducing drugs during presentation of same-sex erotic images.
+Aversion therapy used on homosexuals and bisexuals included electric shock and nausea-inducing drugs during presentation of same-sex erotic images.
 Cessation of the aversive stimuli was typically accompanied by the presentation of opposite-sex erotic images, with the objective of strengthening heterosexual feelings.
-Another method used was the covert sensitization method, which involves instructing patients to imagine vomiting or receiving electric shocks, writing that only single case studies have been conducted, and that their results cannot be generalized.
-Haldeman writes that behavioral conditioning studies tend to decrease homosexual feelings, but do not increase heterosexual feelings, citing Rangaswami's "Difficulties in arousing and increasing heterosexual responsiveness in a homosexual: A case report", published in 1982, as typical in this respect.
+Another method used is the covert sensitization method, which involves instructing recipients to imagine vomiting or receiving electric shocks.
+Proponents often write that only single-case studies have been conducted to support their methods and that their results cannot be generalized.
+For example, Haldeman writes that behavioral conditioning studies tend to decrease homosexual feelings but do not increase heterosexual feelings, citing Rangaswami's "Difficulties in arousing and increasing heterosexual responsiveness in a homosexual: A case report", published in 1982, as typical in this respect.
+Other methods of aversion therapy, in addition to electric shock, included ice baths, freezing, burning via metal coils, and hard labor.
+The intent was for the subject to associate homosexual feelings with pain and thus result in them being reduced.
+These methods have been concluded to be ineffective.

-Aversion therapy was developed in Czechoslovakia between 1950 and 1962 and in the Commonwealth from 1961 into the mid-1970s.
-In the context of the Cold War, Western psychologists ignored the poor results of their Czechoslovak counterparts, who had concluded that aversion therapy was not effective by 1961 and recommended decriminalization of homosexuality instead.
+Aversion therapy was developed in Czechoslovakia between 1950 and 1962 and in the British Commonwealth from 1961 into the mid-1970s.
+In the context of the Cold War, Western psychologists ignored the poor results of their Czechoslovak counterparts who had concluded that aversion therapy was not effective by 1961 and recommended decriminalization of homosexuality instead.
 Some men in the United Kingdom were offered the choice between prison and undergoing aversion therapy.
 It was also offered to a few British women, but was never the standard treatment for either homosexual men or women.

+In the 1970s, behaviorist Hans Eysenck was one of the main advocates of counterconditioning with malaise-inducing drugs and electric shock for homosexuals.
+He wrote that this therapy was successful in nearly 50% of cases.
+However, his studies were disputed.
+Behavior therapists, including Eysenck, used aversive methods.
+This led to a protest against Eysenck by gay activist Peter Tatchell at a London Medical Group Symposium in 1972.
+Tatchell said that the therapy promoted by Eysenck was a form of torture.
+Tatchell denounced Eysenck's form of behavioral therapy as causing depression and suicidal ideation and completion among gay men who were subjected to it.